Hello my international friends!

 Despite her ultra hip demeanor behind the turntables, her parents are old-school Chinese.
 Wong reveals, “They still won’t speak to me in English.”
 She lives in Chinatown, a famed destination for tourists and those of all cultures who live in LA, because of its shops, restaurants and galleries.
 Part of the original alignment of the internationally celebrated Route 66 runs also through it.
 Wong states, “My grandfather, who was a great philanthropist, donated $20 thousand dollars, just to have his name placed on the gate with the dragons on it at the entrance of Chinatown.”

 DJ Carmin Wong points out, “My first name has an ‘I’ in it.
 My middle name I was given is simply L, the letter ‘L.’ It can mean many things.
 She is lovely, she’s loud, she’s a lesbian.”

 She continues, saying “My last name Wong, is written with a Chinese character that is a very royal Wong.
 There are two ways to write the Wong character.
 The way I write it isn’t just three strokes.
 It is very complicated to write.
 It’s in all of my branding for my logo.”

-DJ Carmin Wong performed this year at the Orange County Pride, which also feature DJ Dave Aude, who has been received a Grammy, and title of ‘Best Remixer’.
+DJ Carmin Wong performed this year at the Orange County Pride, which also featured DJ Dave Aude, who has received a Grammy, and title for ‘Best Remixer’.

 “Music motivated me to be a bigger person,” says Wong, who has chanted in front of the eight foot Buddha inside her parents’ restaurant.
 “I chant mantras and I believe in karma,” she states.
 “Whenever I’m stressed out, I go over to the shrine overlooking the ocean and the Hindu temple in Malibu.”
 She says, “My music is going to give you a mantra feeling, like when you chant.”